 Cedar Sidewall Shingles for Exterior Walls

 Shingles for cedar siding are tapered pieces of wood that overlap each other to form weatherproof wall and roof surfaces.
 Cladding exterior walls with cedar shingles fits visually into any neighbourhood, but they’re especially appropriate in natural settings where more modern siding options are often out of place aesthetically.
 In fact, very few siding choices are as visually appropriate as cedar shingles in a forested or lakeside building site.
 As far as durability goes, there are three issues you need to keep in mind as you plan:

 - Fastener choice

-There’s no shortage of places to buy cedar shingles, but regardless of where you go you need to choose between one of two species of cedar used for commercial shingle production.
-White cedar grows on the east side of North America, so that’s the traditional choice for shingles east of the Ontario/Manitoba border.
-Red cedar is a west coast tree, but because of the abundance of this wood and the huge diameter of logs, red cedar shingles are popular locally out west, and easily available through building suppliers across the country.
+There’s no shortage of places to buy wood shingles for cedar siding, but regardless of where you go you need to choose between one of two species of cedar used for commercial shingle production.
+White cedar grows on the east side of North America, so that’s the traditional choice for shingles east of the middle of the continent.
+I buy my white cedar shingles directly from a mill in New Brunswick, Canada called Waska.
+Red cedar is a west coast tree, but because of the abundance of this wood and the huge diameter of logs, red cedar shingles are popular locally out west, and easily available through building suppliers across the North America.